I’m always hungry before bed, what should I do?

 Many people believe it is a bad idea to eat before bed, often fearing that eating straight before sleep will lead to weight gain.
 This belief is commonly built on the idea that our metabolism is slower at night.
 You may be relieved to know that is not always the case as our basal metabolic rate is relatively consistent throughout the day.
 Physiologically, there is not a strong link between eating before bed and weight gain.
-But let’s have a look further…
+But let’s take a look further…

-Hunger vs. Cravings
+Hunger vs. cravings

 We often confuse hunger with cravings.
 It is important to distinguish the differences between the two to first understand what sensation you are feeling after dinner, is it hunger or is it a craving?